 Nutrition has a huge effect on this condition.
 An anti-inflammatory diet reduces inflammation which is the root cause of illnesses.
 You should consume leafy greens, omega-3 wild fish, corn oils, fruits, and nuts.
 In addition, take more culinary herbs and spices like garlic, turmeric, and ginger.
 Needless to say, you need to avoid processed foods and sugars.

 When you have an autoimmune disorder, you’ll experience joint and muscle pain, nausea, headache, depression, and difficulty sleeping.
-Thankfully, a low-impact exercise will tremendously improve the quality of life.
+Thankfully, a low-impact exercise will tremendously improve your quality of life.
 You should consider exercises like weight training, swimming, outdoor cycling, rowing, and step climbing.
 It’s prudent that you keep a journal of your daily activities to adjust your routine accordingly.
 Not to mention, you should start low on your workouts and then work your way up to more challenging tasks.
 Remember, you don’t need to necessarily go to the gym, just start moving around more often.
 Avoid being stationary for extended periods of time.

 Implement dietary supplements